 Information about status of slots can be found in STATUS\SLOT[5:0] register bits.
 STATUS\TX register bit set high enables the status transmit.
-Status slot length is always 8bits and Table 6-29 summarizes the status bit information that is transmitted when status transmit is enabled.
 If time slot selections place transmission beyond the frame boundary, the transmitter will truncate transmission at the frame boundary.